Enrique Hernández (baseball): Los Angeles Dodgers (second stint)

 On February 11, 2025, Hernández re-signed with the Dodgers on a one-year, $6.5 million contract.
 He struggled in the first half of the 2025 season and eventually was placed on the injured list on July 7 with inflammation in his elbow, which he said had affected his swing.
 The injury kept him out of action until August 25.
 He wound up batting .203 in 92 games on the season, his lowest numbers since the 2016 season, while hitting 10 home runs and driving in 35 RBI.

 In the 2025 postseason, Hernández was the Dodgers starting left fielder.
 He had four hits in eight at-bats in the Wild Card Series, three hits in 14 at-bats in the 2025 NLDS, four hits (including two doubles) in the 2025 NLCS and five hits (including a home run) in 28 at-bats in the 2025 World Series.
 He won his third championship as a member of the Dodgers and set a new franchise record for most postseason games played.
 After the World Series, he was once again a free agent and underwent surgery to repair a torn muscle in his left elbow that had been bothering him for most of the previous season.

+On February 12, 2026, Hernández re-signed with the Dodgers on a one-year, $4.5 million contract.
+He began the season on the 60-day injured list while rehabbing from his offseason procedure and was not reinstated to the active roster until May 25.
+However, Hernández suffered a left oblique strain after two games back and returned to the injured list.

 International career

 Hernández played for the Puerto Rico national baseball team in the 2017 World Baseball Classic, where he won a silver medal.

 On October 29, 2018, he was selected to form part of the MLB All-Star team for the 2018 MLB Japan All-Star Series.

-In October 2022, it was announced that Hernandez would once again represent Team Puerto Rico in the 2023 World Baseball Classic.
+In October 2022, it was announced that Hernández once again would represent Team Puerto Rico in the 2023 World Baseball Classic.
 He batted .300 over Puerto Rico's five games, adding two doubles and four RBI in the tournament.

 Personal life

 Hernández and his wife, Mariana, married in December 2018 in San Juan, Puerto Rico.
-They welcomed a daughter in January 2021.
+They welcomed a daughter in January 2021 and a son in 2026.

 During an episode of the baseball podcast On Base with Mookie Betts, Hernández revealed that he has attention deficit hyperactivity disorder (ADHD), referring to it as both his "superpower" and "kryptonite" when asked to what he attributes his continued postseason success.